 Survey data derived by park and recreation agencies nationwide

-Ashburn, Va.
-(Aug.
-8, 2019) — A recent survey conducted by the National Recreation and Park Association (NRPA) highlights salary and bonus data for park and recreation agency directors, planning directors, finance directors, recreation directors and park operations directors nationwide.
-The data in the survey report includes detailed comparisons based on agency size, type and characteristics of the persons in the positions (e.g., education, certifications and years in the profession).
+A new report by the National Recreation and Park Association (NRPA) highlights salary and bonus data for 10 typical park and recreation professional positions, including agency director, planning director, finance director, recreation director and park operations director, among others.
+The data in the survey report includes detailed comparisons based on agency size, type and certain demographic characteristics of incumbents in the positions (e.g., education, certifications and years in the profession).

-Based on the responses from 470 park and recreation agencies, the NRPA Park and Recreation Salary Survey concludes:
+Based on the responses from nearly 450 park and recreation agencies, the 2021 NRPA Park and Recreation Salary Survey finds:

-- Salaries are typically higher for those with greater professional experience, greater education attainment and a professional certification, such as NRPA’s Certified Park and Recreation Professional (CPRP) and (CPRE) certifications
+- Salaries are typically higher for those with greater professional experience, higher education attainment and professional certifications, such as NRPA’s Certified Park and Recreation Professional (CPRP) and Certified Park and Recreation Executive (CPRE) certifications

-- The majority (80 percent) of park and recreation agencies offer their full-time employees a defined benefit retirement plan (i.e., pension)
+- Seventy-seven percent of park and recreation agencies offer their full-time employees a defined benefit retirement plan

-- More than half (65 percent) of park and recreation agencies offer their full-time employees a defined contribution retirement plan (e.g., 401(k), 403(b))
+- Sixty-eight percent of agencies offer their full-time employees a defined contribution retirement plan

-The survey report also identifies typical 2018–2019 salary increases for each of the 10 job titles (spanning between +2.5% and +3.4%) and median annual vacation days.
+The report also identifies median 2020-2021 salary increases for each of the 10 job titles — spanning between +0.1 percent and +3.6 percent — and that new highly park and recreation professionals typically have median of 10 annual vacation days.

-According to the U.S. Bureau of Labor Statistics, in 2017, there were more than 157,000 full-time employees of local park and recreation agencies in the United States, with several hundred thousand more part-time and seasonal workers.
-These individuals provide opportunities for people of all ages and abilities to experience the benefits of parks and recreation through greater access to nature and the outdoors as well as health and wellness programs that improve the overall well-being of communities.
+According to the U.S. Bureau of Labor Statistics, in 2020, there were more than 165,000 full-time employees of local park and recreation agencies in the United States.
+These individuals provide opportunities for people of all ages to experience the benefits of parks and recreation, including greater access to nature and the outdoors, and health and wellness programs that improve the health of communities overall.

-To access all the survey resources, visit www.nrpa.org/salary-survey.
+To access all the survey resources, visit nrpa.org/Salary-Survey.

 To learn more about NRPA, visit www.nrpa.org.